 To diagnose Eisenmenger syndrome, your doctor will discuss your medical history, perform a physical examination and order appropriate diagnostic tests.
 These tests may include:

 - Electrocardiogram (ECG).
-This test records the electrical activity of the heart through electrodes attached to the skin.
-This test helps diagnose heart defects that cause Eisenmenger syndrome.
+This test records the electrical activity of the heart through electrodes attached to the skin, which can help diagnose heart defects.

 - Chest X-ray.
 Your doctor may order a chest X-ray to look for heart and pulmonary artery enlargement.

 - Echocardiogram.
-During an echocardiogram (ultrasound of the heart), sound waves create detailed images of your heart.
-This allows doctors to see the structure of your heart and blood flow through your heart to look for heart defects.
+An ultrasound of the heart is called an echocardiogram.
+This test uses sound waves to create detailed images of your heart.
+An echocardiogram allows doctors to see the structure of your heart and blood flow through your heart to look for heart defects.

-- Computerized tomography (CT) scan of the chest.
-In this test, you'll lie in a machine that takes images of your heart and lungs so that your doctors can see a cross section of them.
-You might also be given dye that makes the images of your heart and lungs show up more clearly.
+- Computerized tomography (CT) scan.
+In this test, you'll lie in a machine that takes images of your lungs so that your doctors can see a cross section of them.
+You might also be given dye that makes the images of your lungs show up more clearly.

-- Magnetic resonance imaging (MRI) of the chest.
-This test, which uses no X-rays, is sometimes used to get images of the blood vessels in your lungs and heart structure.
-A computer creates tissue "slices" from data generated by a powerful magnetic field and radio waves.
+- Magnetic resonance imaging (MRI).
+This test produces images of the blood vessels in your lungs by using a powerful magnetic field and radio waves.

 - Walking test.
 Your doctor may order a six-minute walking test to check your tolerance to a mild level of exercise.

 Eisenmenger syndrome treatment is aimed at controlling your or your child's symptoms and managing the condition.
 Although there's no cure, medications may help you feel better, improve your quality of life and prevent serious complications.